rohitmannur007/Credit-Risk-Analysis/README.md

 - Built a logistic regression default prediction model achieving ROC-AUC of 0.99
 - Delivered 6 interactive Tableau dashboards hosted on GitHub Pages covering portfolio risk, delinquency trends, and expected losses

----

-The fixes made: removed the broken/mixed formatting in the "How to Run" section, fixed the project structure block (it was missing its code fence), cleaned up the Step 1 command that had inconsistent indentation, standardized all section headers, and removed the stray `R` at the very end of the original.